 ARTICLE XVI – AMENDMENTS TO CONSTITUTION

-This Constitution may be amended or repealed, in whole or in part, by a two-thirds vote at any duly organized meeting of the Consortium.
+This Constitution may be amended or repealed, in whole or in part, by a two-thirds vote at any duly organized meeting of the Consortium or by written consent.
 Such amendments are binding on all members, including those who voted against them.

 ARTICLE XVII – BYLAWS

-This Consortium may, if it elects, adopt Bylaws which may be amended, in the manner provided in the Bylaws and the Bylaws and amendments shall be binding on all members, including those who have voted against them.
+This Consortium may, if it elects, adopt bylaws which may be amended, in the manner provided in the bylaws.
+The bylaws and amendments shall be binding on all members, including those who have voted against them.